 We encourage you to provide complete and relevant information for each applicable question on the form.
 We will use the information that you provide to evaluate your request.
 We may also consider other sources of information beyond the form to verify or supplement the information you provide.
 In reviewing information provided by you, Microsoft is committed to ensuring privacy in accordance with our privacy statement.

-In accordance with the ruling, the information you provide will help us to consider the balance between your individual privacy interest and the public interest in protecting free expression and the free availability of information, consistent with European law.
+In accordance with the CJEU ruling, the information you provide will help us to consider the balance between your individual privacy interest and the public interest in protecting free expression and the free availability of information, consistent with European law.
 As a result, making a request does not guarantee that a particular search result will be blocked.
+We will work closely with local data protection authorities and others to ensure that our approach to evaluating requests to block search results is consistent with future guidance regarding implementation of the CJEU ruling.
+If you disagree with our decision regarding your request to block certain results, then you can contact your local data protection authority.

-Given the many questions that have been raised about how the recent ruling from the Court of Justice of the European Union should be implemented, the form and the related processes may change as additional guidance becomes available.
+Given the many questions that have been raised about how the recent CJEU ruling should be implemented, the form and the related processes may change as additional guidance becomes available.
 Submissions may be reevaluated over time.